RuslanSalyakhov/WireGuard-setup-with-Ansible/README.md

 ```bash
 PermitRootLogin no
 ```
-Find ChallengeResponseAuthentication and set it to no:
+Find ChallengeResponseAuthentication and check that it set to no:
 ```bash
 ChallengeResponseAuthentication no
 ```